Guide

 MSI Claw 8 EX AI Plus

 What it means.
-If you want a premium Windows handheld with a polished build, the Claw family is worth watching.
-For the full picture on this category, see our premium Windows handhelds guide.
+If you want a premium Windows handheld with the newest Intel silicon and a polished build, the Claw 8 EX AI+ is one to watch, with the same Intel Arc emulation caveat as any Arc device.
+Read our full MSI Claw 8 EX AI+ review, or see the premium Windows handhelds guide for the full category.

 OneXPlayer 3 and X2 Mini Pro